turingschool/curriculum/source/projects/the_scale_up.markdown

 * Collect "region" information when creating lender accounts (we can use continents as our regions for now)
 * Add links at the top of the "Choose a Borrower", "Make a Loan", and "Category" pages that allow users to filter Loan Requests within that group by region
+* This filtering should be performed via AJAX so it does not require an additional page reload.

 #### Wishlist

 Allow users to save items to a "wishlist", which they can use to track interesting items before purchasing them.

-This action should be available via a simple interaction from the Index/List UI, and should be completed via AJAX so that the page doesn't have to reload when favoriting an item.
-Give the user a link in the navbar to view their wishlist.
-From the wishlist, the user should be able to click an item to go to its detail page.
+* This action should be available via a simple interaction from the Index/List UI
+* Favoriting should be completed via AJAX so that the page doesn't have to reload when favoriting an item.
+* Include a navbar link for logged in users to take them to their wishlist.
+* From the wishlist, the user should be able to click an item to go to its detail page.
+* Aditionally, each item on the List/Index should display the # of "favorites" it has received

 #### Recommendations (requires Wishlist)